the ART of the POSSIBLE - London SW19

 • Richmond Park 11 km circuit in SW London: 13m 55s

-• Trevor won numerous national races including, at the age of 21, the first cyclist to win the three major Sri Lankan cycling classics: Tour de Lanka, Tour of the Hills and Tour of the Valley - all within 12 months
+• Trevor won numerous national races including, at the age of 21, the first cyclist to win the three major Sri Lankan cycling monuments: Tour de Lanka, Tour of the Hills and Tour of the Valley - all within 12 months

 • GOOGLE: trevor de silva cycling